evertec/checkout-docs/docs/achServices.md

 ## ACH Verification Service

 This additional service is optional in the configuration of the Web Payments Service.
 To use this service, the merchant must define a formula that will be used to reject ACH payments.
 This service searches a Returned ACH Transactions database that contains transactions returned for different reasons at different dates.
-The merchant’s formula must define quantity of occurrences, frequency and return code.
+The merchant's formula must define quantity of occurrences, frequency and return code.
 An ACH payment will be rejected if it satisfies the formula.

 ## ACH Local Bank Service